TheRicky2061/TestCase/README.md

 ```
 python -m unittest test.test_create_project_directory
 ```
-If all tests pass the following message will appear:
+If all tests pass, a similar message to the one below will appear:
 ```
 ...
 ----------------------------------------------------------------------